How LLC Owners Save on Taxes in 2026

 Can a trucking owner-operator deduct the cost of their truck?

 Yes.
-A semi-truck qualifies for §179 expensing up to $1,220,000 in 2026 and 40% bonus depreciation.
+A semi-truck qualifies for §179 expensing up to $1,220,000 in 2026 and 100% bonus depreciation (restored by OBBBA for property placed in service after Jan 19, 2025).
 A $150,000 truck can generate $60,000 in first-year depreciation deductions.
 Trucks with a GVWR over 6,000 lbs are not subject to the luxury auto limits that apply to passenger vehicles.
 Depreciation recapture under §1245 applies when the truck is sold.

 What fuel expenses can a trucking owner-operator deduct?